 After the holiday season, credit card transactions are some of the last things people want to think about, especially if their lists for gifts and parties rivaled Santa’s naughty and nice list.
 But credit card fraud is a fairly common crime in today’s society, as many people rely on credit cards for every purchase—from the newest TV to a grocery store run for milk and eggs.
 People use credit cards at thousands of vendors every day, in person and online, and no matter how secure the site or the store, fraudsters can steal credit card numbers, the digital code in the card’s magnetic strip, or the card itself.

 Although credit card fraud is considered a white-collar crime – and there are several white-collar crimes that involve fraud – this particular type of fraud stands apart and is handled differently in court.
 A person can commit credit card fraud in a variety of ways, and those who are charged with this type of fraud may face additional criminal charges and penalties.
+It’s important to contact a criminal defense attorney right away in order to protect your rights.

 What Counts as Credit Card Fraud in New Jersey?